hds-sandbox/bulk_RNAseq_course/develop/index.md

-# Bulk RNAseq workshop
+# Introduction to bulk RNAseq analysis workshop

 Repository for bulk RNAseq course of the Danish Health Data Science Sandbox project.

-This workshop contains a basic tutorial on how to approach RNAseq data, starting from your count.
-Thus, the workshop does not include any information about laboratory protocols, library preparation or any wet-lab related procedures.
+This workshop material includes a tutorial on how to approach RNAseq data, starting from your count matrix.
+Thus, the workshop only briefly touches upon laboratory protocols, library preparation, and experimental design of RNA sequencing experiments, mainly for the purpose of outlining considerations in the downstream bioinformatic analysis.
 This workshop is based on the materials developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/), a collection of modified tutorials from the [DESeq2](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) and R language vignettes.

 ## Goals